BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

   village_name: Concrete
 ```

-To use a `constant` variable, you must use `%constant.constantName%`:
+To use a `constant` placeholder, you must use `%constant.constantName%`:

 ```
 %constant.village_location%
 %constant.village_name%
 ```

-If you want to parse a variable from a different package,
+If you want to parse a placeholder from a different package,
 follow the same syntax as you would [working across packages](https://betonquest.org/3.0-DEV/Documentation/Scripting/Packages-%26-Templates/#defining-features).
 The proper syntax is `%questPackage>constant.constantName%`.

 ## BetonQuest Data Types

-### Point Variable
+### Point Placeholder

-This variable displays the amount of points you have in some category or amount of points you need to have to reach a
+This placeholder displays the amount of points you have in some category or amount of points you need to have to reach a
 number.
 The first argument is the name of a category and the second argument is either `amount` or `left:x`, where `x` is a number.

 ```